Hong Kong protesters begin rally demanding leader resign | DW | 16.06.2019

 Protesters in Hong Kong are demanding the city's leader step down and completely withdraw an extradition bill.
 Chief Executive Carrie Lam has only suspended the bill and refused to apologize for promoting it.

-Tens of thousands of protesters have been gathering on the streets Sunday demanding that Hong Kong's leader step down even after she suspended work on a controversial extradition bill.
+Tens of thousands of protesters, mostly in black, have jammed the streets Sunday demanding that Hong Kong's leader step down even after she suspended work on a controversial extradition bill.

 Hong Kong Chief Executive Carrie Lam on Saturday buckled under the pressure of sometimes violent protests over the past week and indefinitely shelved the bill in order to "maintain law and order and restore calm as soon as possible."